Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Observations and Data Reduction

 \subsubsection{TESS Photometry}

 TESS observed TOI-1634 and TOI-1685 at a 2 min cadence in Sectors 18 and 19, respectively.
 The observations were conducted from UT 2019 November 03 to 2019 December 23, resulting in photometry spanning approximately 27 days for each target, with gaps of about one day for data downlink in the middle of each observing sequence.
 Near the beginning of Sector 18 there is an additional 6.2 hour data gap due to the instrument being shut down for Earth eclipse.
 Light curves were produced by the Science Processing Operations Center (SPOC) photometry pipeline \citep{Jenkins2016} using the apertures shown in Figure~\ref{fig:apertures}.
-The SPOC pipeline applies a photometric dilution correction based on the {\tt CROWDSAP} metric, which we confirmed by computing dilution values based on Gaia DR2 magnitudes (approximating $G_{RP}$ as the TESS bandpass, and assuming a full width at half maximum (FWHM) of 25\arcsec).
+For our transit analyses, we used the {\tt PDCSAP} light curves produced by the SPOC pipeline \citep{2012PASP..124..985S,2012PASP..124.1000S,2014PASP..126..100S}.
+An error in the SPOC pipeline resulted in over-subtraction of the sky background, causing fractional changes (e.g. transits) in the light curves of TOI-1634 and TOI-1685 to be artificially deeper by 2.2\% and 2.9\%, respectively (Jon Jenkins, private communication).
+To account for this, we applied a correction to the $R_p/R_\star$ values from our fits to the TESS data before combining them with our ground-based photometric measurements (see Section~\ref{sec:photometry}); we note the effect is smaller than the uncertainty of the $R_p/R_\star$ values derived from the TESS light curves and has negligible impact on the final values.
+The SPOC pipeline applies a photometric dilution correction based on the {\tt CROWDSAP} metric, which we independently confirmed by computing dilution values based on Gaia DR2 magnitudes (approximating $G_{RP}$ as the TESS bandpass, and assuming a full width at half maximum (FWHM) of 25\arcsec).
 For TOI-1634 there are two significantly contaminating sources in the aperture (Gaia DR2 IDs 223158499176634112 and 223158808416782208), which are 2.9 and 4.8 magnitudes fainter in the $G_{RP}$ band, respectively.
 For TOI-1685 there are three significantly contaminating sources (Gaia DR2 IDs 252366613254979328, 252366578895244672, and 252366578895245696), which are 3.7, 6.0, and 6.5 mag fainter in $G_{RP}$, respectively; an additional source (Gaia DR2 ID 252363589598010240) located just outside and to the south of the aperture is 0.25 magnitudes brighter than TOI-1685 and thus also significantly contaminating despite contributing less than 10\% of its flux.